pshields/cyber_ui/README.md

 ### What visual design guidelines does Cyber UI follow?

 Cyber UI generally attempts to conform to the [Material Design](https://material.io/) aesthetic and principles by default.
-Many of the Cyber UI components and services have been designed to allow for use of custom display components.

-### How does Cyber UI relate to Angular Material?
+That being said, many of the Cyber UI components and services have been designed to allow for use of custom display components.
+The Cyber UI library is not intended to enforce any particular visual design on its users, and aims for customizability.
+The use of a default visual design system is for convenience.

-Cyber UI uses Angular Material components when it is feasible to do so, in order to keep the Cyber UI code surface smaller and less expensive to maintain.